Which Business is Best For an E2 Visa?

 • For prospective E2 visa holders with an interest or passion in the healthcare industry, purchasing such a start-up is certainly worth exploring.

-Many other businesses in other industries meets the ‘bonafide’ and ‘substantial’ requirements for an E2 Visa.
-For individuals residing overseas, it may seem overwhelming to go online and view the hundreds of ‘businesses for sale’ advertisements throughout South Florida.
-Seeking the help of a professional business broker for guidance will greatly help with this process.
-The business broker should be able to narrow down the prospective E2 Visa holder’s list of possible business purchases by taking note of their preferred industry, budget, and geographical area in which the business should be located.
-Additionally, prospective E2 Visa holders should definitely consult with an immigration attorney for help and guidance throughout the process.
+Many other types of businesses in various industries meet the ‘bonafide’ and ‘substantial’ requirements for an E2 Visa.
+For individuals residing overseas interested in purchasing an E2 Visa eligible business in South Florida, it may seem overwhelming to go online and view the hundreds of ‘businesses for sale’ advertisements.
+Seeking the help and guidance of a local business broker will greatly help with this process.
+The business broker should be able to narrow down the prospective E2 Visa holder’s list of possible business purchases by taking note of their preferred industry, budget, and specific geographical area.
+Additionally, prospective E2 Visa holders should definitely consult with an immigration attorney for legal help and assistance throughout the process.

 Give Martin at Five Star Business Brokers of Palm Beach County a call today for a FREE evaluation of your business.